matthewsides/Networking/README.md

 ### Permissions

 Permissions are access details defined by a network administrator, regarding the level of control a user may have over a certian file.
-Permissions are necessary to administer confidentality and ensure security, as certain information that relates to a person or a company secret handled by an organisation could be compromised leading to defamination or misuse (improper use).
+Permissions are necessary to administer confidentality and ensure security, as certain information that relates to a person or a company secret handled by an organisation could be compromised leading to defamation or misuse (improper use).

 Share permissions are permissions are set for a folder when a folder is shared.
 The share permissions determine the type of access others have to the shared folder across the network.
 There are three types of share permissions: Full Control, Change (ability to edit the folder), and Read (only able to read the information displayed).